ririxd/Portfolio-Dev/README.md

 # Red.Dev.Pf

-A modern, responsive portfolio website built with React and TypeScript, showcasing projects, skills, and experience.
+A modern, responsive portfolio website built with React and TypeScript, showcasing my projects, skills, and experience.

 ## Features